lukeinator42/coffee-roaster/README.md

----
-layout: main
----
-# Arduino Controlled Coffee Roaster {#arduino-controlled-coffee-roaster}
+# Arduino Controlled Coffee Roaster

 This repo contains a sketch for interfacing an
 Arduino with [Artisan](https://github.com/artisan-roaster-scope/artisan) RoasterScope.
 You can use this software to modify a popcorn popper into a computer controlled coffee roaster!